 - Include a character breakdown at the beginning of your script.

 - Provide a biography of 75–100 words.
 Please label attachment as follows: Bio_Author’s Last Name, First Initial (Example: Bio_Doe, J.doc).

 - Provide a press ready photo of at least 300dpi.
 Please label attachment as follows: Photo_Author’s Last Name, First Initial (Example: Photo_Doe, J.doc).

 - Provide development history for the play.
 Label attachment as follows: DevHistory_PlayTitle_Author’s Last Name, First Initial (Example: DevHistory_MyNewPlay_Doe, J.doc).

 - To submit, fill out our online form and upload your submission materials here: Native Voices Script Submission Form

 Please do not send treatments or outlines.
-Previously submitted plays should only be resubmitted if the play has undergone significant dramatic changes.
-Previously produced plays should be submitted under the 2021 General Submission for Production Consideration.
-Plays that are not selected are kept on file for consideration for future opportunities.
+Previously produced plays should be submitted under the 2023 General Submission for Production Consideration.
 Playwrights are encouraged to make multiple submissions (up to three per event), but selection will be limited to only one play per playwright, per event.

 Where to Send Submissions